phkaeser/wlmaker/doc/ROADMAP.md

 * Documentation updates
   * Update README to reflect "early-access" vs. "early development".
   * Screenshots included. (can we script these?)

+* Update build system to use libraries from the base system rather than the `dependencies/` subdirectory, if versions are avaialble.

 ## Plan for 0.5